HSTR - History-World

 xplores the political and cultural development of Japan from earliest time to the present.
 Special attention will be given to Japanese relations with Asia and the West.

-HSTR 146IH History and Culture of the Silk Road: 3 Credits (3 Lec)
+HSTR 146IH The Silk Road: Religion and Globalization: 3 Credits (3 Lec)

 HSTR 150D Religion, Conflict & Politics: 4 Credits (3 Lec, 1 Other)